diogogithub/gnu-social/docs/developer/src/storage.md

-# Attachments, Files and Thumbnails
+# Attachments, Files, Thumbnails and Links

-An attachment in GNU social can represent both file or an url.
+An attachment in GNU social can represent both a file or a link with a thumbnail.

 ## Files